QuintinUmi/hikcamera_ros_driver2/readme.md

 - **Easier Multi-camera Management**
 - **Highly Robust Camera Control and Acquisition**

     There is a high risk of packet loss for webcam data transmission.
-Our tool greatly avoids exits due to packet loss or decoding failures. **Even if an error occurs, our tool continues to capture**.
+Our tool greatly avoids error exits due to packet loss or decoding failures. **Even if an error occurs, our tool will still continues to grab**.

 ## Dependencies